jefferywmoore/CISSP-Study-Resources/CISSP-Domain-6-2024+Objectives.md

   - Training and awareness programs play a crucial role in preparing an organization’s workforce to support information security programs
   - They educate employees about current threats and advise them on best practices for protecting information and systems under their care from attacks
   - Program should begin with initial training designed to provide foundation knowledge to employees who are joining the org or moving to a new role; the initial training should be tailored to an individual’s role
-  - Training and awareness should continue to take place throughout the year, reminding employees of their responsibilities and updating them on changes to the organization’s operating environment and threat landscape
+  - Training and awareness should continue to take place throughout the year, reminding employees of their responsibilities and updating them on changes to the org’s operating environment and threat landscape
   - Use phishing simulations to evaluate the effectiveness of their security awareness programs
+  - It's important to measure training effectiveness through metrics (e.g., phishing simulation click rates over time)
+  - Training should include requirements by role (e.g., developers receiving secure coding training), and take into consideration compliance-driven requirements (e.g., annual security awareness training mandated by regulations)

-- 6.3.6 Disaster Recover (DR) and Business Continuity (BC)
+- 6.3.6 Disaster Recovery (DR) and Business Continuity (BC)
   - **Business Continuity (BC)**: the processes used by an organization to ensure, holistically, that its vital business processes remain unaffected or can be quickly restored following a serious incident
   - **Disaster Recovery (DR)**: is a subset of BC, that focuses on restoring information systems after a disaster
     - these programs should take a comprehensive approach to planning and include considerations related to the initial response effort, personnel involved, communication among the team members and with internal and external entities, assessment of response efforts, and restoration of services
     - DR programs should also include training and awareness efforts to ensure personnel understand their responsibilities and lessons learned sessions to continuously improve the program
-  - These processes need to be periodically accessed, and regular testing of disaster recovery and business continuity controls provide organizations with the assurance they are effectively protected against disruptions to business ops
+  - DR and BC plans need to be periodically assessed and tested to ensure they remain effective
   - Protection of life is of the utmost importance and should be dealt with first before attempting to save material things

 ## [6.4](#64-analyze-test-output-and-generate-report-osg-10-chpt-15) Analyze test output and generate report (OSG-10 Chpt 15)